London Glass gilder: Verre églomisé – making antiqued Italian glass gilding, Nick Garrett

 Frescos are my constant inspiration.

-On decorative panels I think glass gilding usually looks too laboured and heavy.
-However, when French or Italians handle this process it changes… the same too with their Stucco Veneziano – it just flies and sings… it’s spontaneous…
+On decorative panels I think glass gilding usually looks a touch heavy.
+However, when French or Italian artists handle this process it changes… I value my Italian heritage and training.

 The Italian hand

-I noticed this in 1991 while standing aghast in the Duomo in Florence … getting close up to the marbling on the facades and pillars and it was all brush strokes, slips and catches… stand back and it hung together like magic.
-In UK the marbling would have been perfect close up and dead at a distance… Da Vinci and his buddies could do both of course!
+I noticed this in 1991 while standing aghast in the Duomo in Florence … getting close up to the marbling on the facades and pillars and it was all brush strokes, slips and catches… stand back and it hung together in the most glorious fashion.

 I want it to ‘float’, look light, magical and natural in some way… you have to learn to let it go…

-What I am really interested here is the combination of filtered gold duo tone and a really natural looking distress, so far that has come up really nicely here – the other stuff is incidental at this stage.
+What I am really interested here is the combination of filtered gold duo tone and a really natural looking distress.

 Verre églomisé, from the French term meaning glass gilded, is a process in which the back side of glass is gilded with gold or metal leaf.